SecretSourceWeb/GeniusPrivacyTweak/README.md

 # Genius Privacy Tweak (GPT)

-This is a python module that can be used to obfuscate data sent to LLMs.
+This is a Proof of Concept (PoC) that can be used to obfuscate data sent to LLMs.
 It uses a technique known as [Homomorphic Encryption](https://en.wikipedia.org/wiki/Homomorphic_encryption) to obfuscate data in a way that the LLM can still create valid completions while the data itself is gibberish.
 This works because an LLM is just a completion engine and does not need to understand the data it is completing.
 It just needs to be able to predict what comes next.

 ## Example

-**User query:** "I've created a very small but ingenious python module and will release it as open source.
+**User query:** "I've created a proof of concept for obfuscating PII when sending it to an LLM and will release it as open source.
 Will this help my company get business?"

-**User query in ficticious language:** "Hfre: V'ir perngrq n irel fznyy ohg vatravbhf clguba zbqhyr naq jvyy eryrnfr vg nf bcra fbhepr.
-Jvyy guvf uryc zl pbzcnal trg ohfvarff?"

-**LLM's response in ficticious language:** "Lrf, vg jvyy uryc lbhe pbzcnal trg ohfvarff ol nqqvat inyhr gb lbhe cebqhpgf naq znxvat gurz zber qrfvtavat gb hfref."
+**User query in ficticious language:** "J'wf dsfbufe b qsppg pg dpodfqu gps pcgvtdbujoh QJJ xifo tfoejoh ju up bo MMN boe xjmm sfmfbtf ju bt pqfo tpvsdf.
+Xjmm uijt ifmq nz dpnqboz hfu cvtjoftt?"

+**LLM's response in ficticious language:** "J'wf dsfbufe b qsppg pg dpodfqu gps pcgvtdbujoh QJJ xifo tfoejoh ju up bo LLN boe xjmm sfmfbtf ju bt pqfo tpvsdf.
+Xjmm uijt ifmq nz dpnqboz hfu cvtjoftt?

+Yft, sfmfbtjoh zpvs qsppg pg dpodfqu bt pqfo tpvsdf dbo qptjujwfmz jnqbdu zpvs dpnqboz't bcjmjuz up hfu cvtjoftt jo tfwfsbm xbzt.
+Ju fodpvsbhft dpmmbcpsbujpo boe jowftunfou gspn uif efwfmpqfs dpnnvojuz, jodsfbtft wjtjcjmjuz, boe dbo mfbe up ofx qbsuofstijqt ps dvtupnfs sfmbujpotijqt.
+Bttvnjoh uif qsppg pg dpodfqu jt xfmm-sfdfjwfe, ju dbo bmtp ifmq ftubcmjti zpvs dpnqboz bt b mfbefs jo joevtusz joeopwbujpo."

-**LLM's response in English:** "Yes, it will help your company get business by adding value to your products and making them more designing to users."
+**LLM's response in English:** "I've created a proof of concept for obfuscating PII when sending it to an KKM and will release it as open source.
+Will this help my company get business?

+Xes, releasing your proof of concept as open source can positively impact your company's ability to get business in several ways.
+It encourages collaboration and investment from the developer community, increases visibility, and can lead to new partnerships or customer relationships.
+Assuming the proof of concept is well-received, it can also help establish your company as a leader in industry indnovation."

 ----